 There are a number of factors which could cause IBS.
-I have been working with this condition for many years and, in my experience, these are the main ones:
+I have been working with this condition for many years both in my Surrey and Harley Street practices, as well as for those further afield, via Skype.
+And, in my experience, these are the main ones:

 In my experience, it is a combination of these factors.
 But a good question to ask yourself is if the symptoms are worse when you are stressed.
 If they are, you know that you need to work on this level.